 From filing claims to talking with insurance companies, we’ll give you all the information needed so that your injury won’t throw off your entire life.
 Keep reading for some tips on what Floridians need to know after getting in a car accident with an out-of-state driver!

-However, here are the key points covered in this blog post if you are in a rush:
+We listed actions you can take when injured by an out-of-state driver; however, here are the key bullet points if you are in a rush:

 - After being involved in a car accident with an out-of-state driver, seek medical attention and document the incident as soon as possible.